-- administrative and compliance burdens on its charter schools and focus on holding schools accountable for outcomes rather than processes. - b.
+- a.
+The Commission will only impose requirements on charter schools in its portfolio when there is a legal basis or compelling reason to do so.
+It will minimize to the extent possible administrative and compliance burdens on its charter schools and focus on holding schools accountable for outcomes rather than processes. - b.
 The Commission will periodically review its existing policies, practices, rules and regulations to evaluate the potential to increase charter school autonomy and reduce requirements for all charter schools in its portfolio based on flexibility in the law and available efficiencies. - c.
 The Commission will seek opportunities to enhance autonomy for individual charter schools in its portfolio that demonstrate high levels of performance.